MicrosoftDocs/executable-docs/README.md

     │       └── my-script.yaml
     ```

+6. Code blocks are used to provide examples, commands, or other code snippets in Exec Docs.
+They are distinguished by a triple backtick (```) at the start and end of the block.

-6. Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list:
+    Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list:

     - bash
     - azurecli